mirandaweston/CV/README.md

 [Projects](#Projects) | [Experience](#Experience) | [Education](#Education) | [LinkedIn](https://www.linkedin.com/in/miranda-w-8b3461156/) | [GitHub](https://github.com/mirandaweston) | [Blog](https://medium.com/@mkdirbc) | [Code review](https://github.com/mirandaweston/band-pass-filter)

-Full Stack Junior Developer trained at [Makers Academy](https://makers.tech).
+Full Stack Software Engineer trained at [Makers Academy](https://makers.tech) and have since been in [freelance work](#Experience) as well as building my current personal project: a PERN stack financial news aggregator.
 Looking for a role where I can continue to write clean code and develop my programming knowledge in a growth-oriented environment.

 My background before coding exists at the intersection of global health and human rights, having obtained a BA in the former and an MSc in the latter, whilst working in national domestic abuse policy approached as a health issue and a human rights violation.